fabanc/pyvoronoi/README.md

 ## Install

-The install have been tested on Windows and Linux Ubuntu.
-If you notice any issue on Mac, reach out to me, I am interested in making sure it works for you.
+The installation have been tested on Windows and Linux Ubuntu.
+If you notice any issue on Mac, reach out to us, we are interested in making sure it works for you.

+Windows users will need Microsoft Visual C++ installed on their machine.
+You can find information about the version needed on [this](https://wiki.python.org/moin/WindowsCompilers) link.
+Python version from 3.5 to 3.12 rely on Visual C++ 14.x.

 ### Dependencies